 The "Accessories for the Paranoid" explore an alternative approach to data security.
 As our physical environment reads, collects and stores an increasing amount of user information, this series of parasitic objects are designed to produce fake data.
 Through blurring our digital profiles, our true data identities get to hide behind a veil of fictive information.

-Object B: un-hacking webcams
+Object A: un-hacking webcams

 Object C: leaving fault traces

-Object D: blurring patterns
+Object D: blurring USE patterns

-As a parasite to any connected device that is able to collect data, object D will push their buttons randomly if activated, thus creating blurred user patterns during night time or when not actually home.
+As a parasite to any connected device that is able to collect data, Object D will push their buttons randomly if activated, thus creating blurred user patterns during night time or when not actually home.

 © Pia-Marie Stute 2018 | Thanks for your visit!